cloud4rpi/cloud4rpi-omega2-python/README.md

     wget $repo"/omega2.py" $repo"/led.py" $repo"/rgb_led.py"
     ```

-    > If you prefer using **git** and the amount of free memory on your board allows that, install **git** and clone this repository with the `opkg install git git-http ca-bundle && git clone https://github.com/cloud4rpi/cloud4rpi-omega2-python.git && cd cloud4rpi-omega2-python` command.
+    > You can install **git** if your board has sufficient memory and you prefer using it, and clone this repository with the `opkg install git git-http ca-bundle && git clone https://github.com/cloud4rpi/cloud4rpi-omega2-python.git && cd cloud4rpi-omega2-python` command.

 4. [Log into your Cloud4RPi account](https://cloud4rpi.io/auth) or [create a new one](https://cloud4rpi.io/auth/signup).
-5. Copy the **Device Token** of [your device](https://cloud4rpi.io/devices).
-If you have no devices yet, create one on the [Devices](https://cloud4rpi.io/devices) page and copy its **Device Token**.
+5. Copy [your device](https://cloud4rpi.io/devices)'s **Device Token**.
+If you have no devices, create one on the [Devices](https://cloud4rpi.io/devices) page and copy its **Device Token**.
 6. Replace the `__YOUR_DEVICE_TOKEN__` string in the [led.py](https://github.com/cloud4rpi/cloud4rpi-omega2-python/blob/master/led.py) file with your device token using any text editor (**vim**, **sed** or other):
     ```sh
     sed -i 's/__YOUR_DEVICE_TOKEN__/replace-this-text-with-your-real-device-token/' led.py